Image Credit: DreamStockIcons/Shutterstock.com

 With surveillance technology already present in smart devices, microbots promise to bring even more advances.
 Drones and satellites are in abundance, but microbots could go even further.
 Microbots could be used to spy on criminals or terrorists enabling police and security services to sabotage activities and prevent attacks.
 The law enforcement benefits are evident, though it would be remiss not to point out the potential abuse of technology.
 Microbots could equally be used in warfare, attacking enemy installations and even the enemy itself on a biological scale.

 NASA first explored the possibility of microbots in space nearly 30 years ago.
 In 2006, the New Scientist reported that spherical microbots would be used to help explore Mars.
-Financial constraint has slowed R&D but it has not halted it.
+The financial constraint has slowed R&D but it has not halted it.
 With everything from solar sails incorporating nanotechnology to nano and microbots being able to repair damage to a spacecraft or spacesuit, research continues with some research in the proof-of-concept stage.

 Sources and Further Reading